Blog Post

 </object>

-A hyperlink or anchor element is a bit of text that, when clicked, takes a user to another location on the same page, or to a completely different website.
+A hyperlink or anchor element is a piece of text that can be clicked, and when the user clicks it, they’ll be taken to another location on the same page or to a completely different website.
 In this section, you’ll use the <a> tag to link to the PDF file.

 It has a simple format; just add the href attribute to the <a> tag: